Updated On : May 20, 2023

 Mathematical reasoning is a sub-genre of mathematics that focuses on determining the truth values of statements.
 There are mainly two types of mathematical reasoning: deductive reasoning and inductive reasoning.
 Both of them have a specific use in the scientific world.

-The topics covered in CBSE Class 11 Applied Mathematics enable students to use mathematical knowledge in the field of business, economics, and social sciences.
-There are a total of three topics included in the mathematical reasoning in applied mathematics class 11 as tabulated below:
+The topics covered in CBSE Class 11 applied mathematics enable students to use mathematical knowledge in business, economics, and social sciences.
+There are a total of three topics included in the mathematical reasoning in applied mathematics class 11, as tabulated below:

 Topic name |